-RECENT ACCOUNTING PRONOUNCEMENTS: In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+RECENT ACCOUNTING PRONOUNCEMENTS: In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09.
+Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The updated standard replaces most existing revenue recognition guidance in U.S. GAAP and permits the use of either a full retrospective or retrospective with cumulative effect transition method.
 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606) - Deferral of the Effective Date ("ASU 2015-14"), which defers the effective date of ASU 2014-09 by one year.
 The updated standard is effective for annual reporting periods beginning after December 15, 2017, and interim periods within that reporting period.
 Early adoption is permitted only as of annual reporting periods beginning after December 15, 2016.
 The updated standard was effective for the Company for the year ended December 31, 2018.
 The adoption of this standard did not have a material effect on the Company's financial statements and related disclosures.

 In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02"), revising accounting guidance for the recognition, measurement, presentation and disclosure of leasing arrangements.
 The update requires the recognition of a right-of-use asset and lease liability for those leases currently classified as operating leases while also refining the definition of a lease.
 In addition, lessees will be required to disclose key information about the amount, timing and uncertainty of cash flows arising from leasing arrangements.
 ASU 2016-02 is effective for interim and annual reporting periods beginning after December 15, 2018, and was effective for the Company for the year ended December 31, 2019.
 As originally released, ASU 2016-02 required application at the beginning of the earliest comparative period presented at the time of adoption.
 In July 2018, the FASB issued further guidance providing the option to instead apply the provisions of ASU 2016-02 at the effective date, without adjusting the comparative periods presented.
-The adoption of this standard did not have a material effect on the Company's financial statements and related disclosures.
-ASU 2016-02 was adopted on January 1, 2019, and management assessed that the Company's operating leases consist of four equipment leases, which are immaterial both individually and in the aggregate.
-As such, the Company did not record additional lease assets and lease liabilities on the balance sheets.
+As of the date of the effective date of this standard, management assessed that the Company's operating leases were immaterial both individually and in the aggregate.
+As such, the Company did not record additional right-of-use assets and lease liabilities on the balance sheets.
 Additionally, the Company did not record a cumulative effect adjustment to opening retained earnings.
+During the year ended December 31, 2023, the Company entered into material lease agreements which are presented in the financial statements in accordance with the guidance outlined in ASU 2016-02.